ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Ticket 62 - Make aggregate reporting a normative MUST
 * Proposed text to do just that in Mail Receiver Actions, section titled "Send Aggregate Reports"

+## April 19, 2021
+### Ticket 109 - Sanity Check DMARCbis Document
+* Updated document to remove all "original text"/"proposed text" couplets in favor of one (hopefully coherent) document full of proposed text changes.
+* Noted which tickets were the cause of whatever rfcdiff output will show in tracker

 {numbered="false"}
 # Acknowledgements {#acknowledgements}